Marinnnnce8/nb-static-html-template/README.md

 	yarn release

-This will reset the project and build everything again, and will also run:
+This will reset the project and build everything again.

-	yarn pw

 which prepares files for ProcessWire development.